 The regulatory change came into effect in January 2010.
-However, the display of returns on the Gemel-Net website had already changed in the last quarter of 2009.13 From this point in time forward, 1-month returns were no longer displayed and 12-month returns became the default performance measure.
-Figure 2 displays screenshots of the Gemel-Net website prior to (Panel A) and following the regulation (Panel B).14 The red rectangles emphasize the change in the manner in which information is displayed to households.
+However, the display of returns on the Gemel-Net website had already changed in the last quarter of 2009.
+From this point in time forward, 1-month returns were no longer displayed and 12-month returns became the default performance measure.
+Figure 2 displays screenshots of the Gemel-Net website prior to (Panel A) and following the regulation (Panel B).
+The red rectangles emphasize the change in the manner in which information is displayed to households.
 We can see in Panel A that prior to the regulatory change, the default reporting period was one month.
 Still, households could deviate from the default and request to see past returns for any longer horizon.
 Panel B shows that following the regulation, the default performance horizon changed to twelve months.
 Households could still deviate from the default; however, following the regulation they are restricted to a minimum 12-month horizon.
 Figure 2 shows that the data available to households following the regulatory change are sufficient to extract the 1-month return.
-For instance, an investor can download from the website the 13-month return from period t-13 to period t-1 and the 12-month return from period t-13 to period t-14 month return from period t-13 to period t-14 month return from period t-15 to period t-15 to period t-15 to t-2.
+For instance, an investor can download from the website the 13-month return from period t-13 to period t-1 and the 12-month return from period t-13 to period t-2.
+The 1-month return would then equal $r{t-1} = \frac{r{t-13,t-1}+1}{r{t-13,t-2}+1} - 1$ , where $r{t-1}$ denotes the lagged one-month return, $r{t-13,t-1}$ denotes the 13-month return from period t-13 to period t-1, and $r{t-13,t-2}$ denotes the 12-month return from period t-13 to t-2.
 Both the 12-month and the 13-month returns remain easily accessible to households following the regulation.

-12 The MOF launched the Gemel-Net website in 2004 and described it as a tool "to allow investors to make informed choices regarding their retirement savings."
+The MOF launched the Gemel-Net website in 2004 and described it as a tool "to allow investors to make informed choices regarding their retirement savings."
 The website serves as a reliable source of information regarding retirement funds.

-13 In this paper, I will use the actual month of the change in display of returns on the Gemel-Net website as the date of the regulation.
+&lt;sup>13 In this paper, I will use the actual month of the change in display of returns on the Gemel-Net website as the date of the regulation.
 My results are robust to alternatively defining the date as the date the regulation came into effect.

 The new regulation pertained to returns displayed on the Gemel-Net website, retirement funds' websites, and any marketing materials.
 In this paper, I mainly refer to the Gemel-Net website as the source of households' information.
 The latter does not weaken my empirical results, as it reflects how information is displayed following the regulation on other venues as well.
 For example, if households observed funds' performance information on retirement funds' websites, following the regulation they would no longer be able to see past 1-month returns.
-In fact, the regulation was highly enforced across different venues.15 The only exclusion to this regulation is if any unrelated third party displays the information.
-However, from searches I conducted and discussions with government officials, in practice, retirement funds' 1-month returns were not widely displayed on public outlets following the regulation.16 Hence, the display of returns on the Gemel-Net website generally echoes the display on other venues as well.
+In fact, the regulation was highly enforced across different venues.
+The only exclusion to this regulation is if any unrelated third party displays the information.
+However, from searches I conducted and discussions with government officials, in practice, retirement funds' 1-month returns were not widely displayed on public outlets following the regulation.
+Hence, the display of returns on the Gemel-Net website generally echoes the display on other venues as well.

-14 I replicated the screenshots and translated it to English as the website is in Hebrew.
+I replicated the screenshots and translated it to English as the website is in Hebrew.
 To emphasize how the new regulation modified the website I focus in this replication on the parts of the website which have changed.